oroinc/documentation/user_guide/user_management_overview.rst

 Any amount of users can be created within one OroCRM system.

-Users can be united into **business units**.
+Users can be grouped into **business units**.
 Any amount of users can be assigned to a business unit.
 One user can belong to several business units.

 Each business unit can also have child sub-units.
 A business unit that has child sub-units is their *parent* business unit.
 One parent business unit and its sub-units are jointly addressed as a **division**.

-The highest element of the structure is **organization**.
-It represents a real enterprise, business, firm, company or another organization, two which the users belongs.
+The highest element of the structure is an **organization**.
+It represents a real enterprise, business, firm, company, or another organization, to which the users belongs.

 .. note::